antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 An object that describes a single node in the editor.
 Each node has:

-* `type` - node type, as defined in the specification.
+* `name` - node name, as defined in the specification.
 * `id` - unique value assigned to the node.
-* `name` - optional field defining a node's name rendered to the user.
-If set, `name (type)` will be displayed, otherwise just the `type` will be rendered.
+* `instanceName` - optional field defining a node's title rendered to the user.
+  If set, `instancename (name)` will be displayed, otherwise, just the `name` will be rendered.
 * `properties` - list describing the node's parameterized values.
   Every element is of type [Property](#property)
 * `interfaces` - list describing the node's interfaces.